And she expressed in the words of Wordsworth, ‘Bliss was it in that dawn to be alive. But to be young was very heaven!’

 Although she is with us no more, like her literary works, she will remain evergreen in the world of history and historians.

-The launch of the book, is scheduled on the 1st of February 2019 with Lord Bhikhu Parekh and Asish Nandy, dedicating the launch to Late Aparna Basu.
-Also joining us would be Dr Annamalai, director of Gandhi Museum, to pay homage to the author.
+The launch of the book is scheduled on 1 February 2019 with Lord Bhikhu Parekh and Ashis Nandy, dedicating the launch to late Aparna Basu.
+Also joining us would be Dr Annamalai, Director of National Gandhi Museum, to pay homage to the author.